tomswartz07/packer-windows/README.md

 The scripts in this repo will install all Windows updates – by default – during Windows Setup.

 This is a _very_ time consuming process, depending on the age of the OS and the quantity of updates released since the last service pack.
+For example, a Windows 8.1 build which includes Windows Updates can take upwards of six to eight hours.

 If you have a local WSUS, it's possible to direct Windows to use this server instead.
-This will exponentially speed up the setup process.
+This will exponentially speed up the setup process, as the files will not be limited by Microsoft's downlink speed.

 ```dosbatch
 net stop wuauserv